davebir/INSTGRAM-DATASET/README.md

 3. QUESTION: We want to target our inactive users with an email campaign -> Find the users who have never posted a photo before 🤳
 4. QUESTION: We're running a contest to see who can get the most likes on a single photo -> Who won? 🏆
 5. QUESTION: How many times does the average user post? 🤳
-6. What are the top 5 most commonly used hashtags? # Certificate Url: https://www.udemy.com/certificate/UC-ce2cdbd3-e960-45ee-baa5-69c9512bcd7f/
+6. What are the top 5 most commonly used hashtags? #️⃣
+7. We have a bot problem -> Find users who have liked every single photo on the site 🤖

+Certificate Url: https://www.udemy.com/certificate/UC-ce2cdbd3-e960-45ee-baa5-69c9512bcd7f/